Ian Morison: Association with Astronomical Societies

-Morison is a founding member and now patron of Macclesfield Astronomical Society.
-He is a former council member and president of the Society for Popular Astronomy and patron of Ewell Astronomical Society.
+Morison was a founding member and patron of Macclesfield Astronomical Society.
+He was a former council member and president of the Society for Popular Astronomy and patron of Ewell Astronomical Society.

+Ian was a popular speaker at many astronomical societies, speaking about the history of the Lovell Telescope at Jodrell Bank, and also about how amateur astronomers can get started with astrophotography.

 Asteroid

 Main belt asteroid 15727 Ianmorison was named after Morison.